bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 Describe the environment the problem happened in:

-- In an OpeShift cluster, give the namespace and cluster name (Silver, Gold, Gold DR, Emerald, KLab, CLab)
+- In an OpenShift cluster, give the namespace and cluster name (Silver, Gold, Gold DR, Emerald, KLab, CLab)
 - With  application code, what stack, languages and libraries you used, including which versions
 - With a tool, please specify the platform tool
 - With a web application or UI, please specify which browser, browser version, and device